 This course teaches leaders the SAFe Lean-Agile mindset, principles and practices, and the most effective leadership values for managing the new generation of knowledge workers.
 They will also learn how to:

 - Execute and release value through ARTs

 - Build large systems with the Large Solution Level

 - Lead a Lean-Agile transformation at enterprise scale

 It’s important to understand that this class is just the beginning of the journey.
 As Bill Gates reminds us, “The moment you stop learning is also the one in which you will stop leading.”
 Wise advice for anyone wanting the full benefits that are achievable through SAFe.
 To this end, the class provides a recommended reading list and many other activities and exercises to help emerging Lean-Agile Leaders master these new skills.

 To test their knowledge, attendees have the opportunity to take an exam, and upon passing, become certified SAFe Agilists (SAs).
 This gives them access to the SAFe community platform, which hosts various assets, such as training videos and a dedicated forum for sharing knowledge.

 By making the first three ‘critical moves,’ in the SAFe Implementation Roadmap—Reaching the Tipping Point, Training Lean-Agile Change Agents, and Training Executives, Managers, and Leaders—the enterprise is well on the path toward success.
-There is, however, one more step needed to complete that powerful guiding coalition: charter and operate a Lean-Agile center of excellence.
+There is, however, one more step needed to complete that powerful guiding coalition: charter and operate a LACE.
 That is the topic of the next article in this series.